A required applied practice experience is integral to the MPH curriculum.

 - Review the student’s progress through formal mid-term and final evaluations

 - Collaborate with the instructor and practice coordinator to address overall project issues

 How will I be evaluated?

 Formal evaluation will be conducted in a standardized fashion and is designed to be processed and outcome related, involving students, preceptors and the MPH program.
 Students and preceptors will provide midterm and final evaluations by completing designated forms.
-Evaluation at the program level will occur through feedback from the MPH program faculty and administrators as well as representatives from placement organizations.
+Evaluation at the program level will occur through feedback from the MPH program faculty and administrators as well as representatives from APE organizations.